why Marvell Technology Inc. [MRVL] is a Good Choice for Investors After New Price Target of $55.75

 Earnings analysis for Marvell Technology Inc. [MRVL]

-With the latest financial reports released by the company, Marvell Technology Inc. posted 0.18/share EPS, while the average EPS was predicted by analysts to be reported at 0.14/share.
-When compared, the two values demonstrate that the company surpassed the estimates by a Surprise Factor of 28.60%.
+With the latest financial reports released by the company, Marvell Technology Inc. posted 0.21/share EPS, while the average EPS was predicted by analysts to be reported at 0.2/share.
+When compared, the two values demonstrate that the company surpassed the estimates by a Surprise Factor of 5.00%.
 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for MRVL.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Marvell Technology Inc. go to 35.70%.

 Insider trade positions for Marvell Technology Inc. [MRVL]